Photo: Jay Mather.

 Do you have questions, kudos, or other feedback?
 Let us know: info@deschuteslandtrust.org

 Deschutes Land Trust conserves and cares for lands that are and continue to be the traditional lands of Native Americans in our region.
-Since time immemorial, Native Americans, including the Warm Springs, Wasco, and Paiute tribes, lived in this region or visited it to hunt, fish, gather foods, and trade.
-Deschutes Land Trust protected lands are within the lands ceded to the United States in the Treaty with the Tribes of Middle Oregon in 1855.
+Since time immemorial, Native Americans, including the Warm Springs, Wasco, Paiute, Klamath, Modoc and the Yahooskin-Paiute Tribes, have lived in this region or visited it to hunt, fish, gather foods, and trade.
+Deschutes Land Trust protected lands are within these traditional lands and governed by treaties signed with the Tribes in the 1800s.

 Learn more: